-The Dutchess County Department of Emergency Response is leading a project to develop a County-Wide Hazard Mitigation Plan (HMP).
-All municipalities have committed to participating in this planning project, which is anticipated to be completed by the end of 2015.
+The Dutchess County Department of Emergency Response has completed a project to develop a County-Wide Hazard Mitigation Plan (HMP).
+All municipalities participated in this planning project, which was completed in mid-2016.

 The goal of the HMP is to identify projects that can reduce damages from future natural hazards.
-The plan will include a risk assessment and a hazard-mitigation strategy.
-This plan will address the County and municipality’s risk to flooding, severe storms, severe winter storms, extreme temperatures, wildfires and other natural hazards.
-Mitigation projects and initiatives will be identified to address these risks to both public and private property.
+The plan includes a risk assessment and a hazard-mitigation strategy.
+This plan addresses the County and municipality’s risk to flooding, severe storms, severe winter storms, extreme temperatures, wildfires and other natural hazards.
+Mitigation projects and initiatives have been identified to address these risks to both public and private property.

 The term "hazard mitigation" describes actions that can help reduce or eliminate long-term risks caused by hazards, or disasters, such as floods, severe storms, severe winter storms and wildfires.
 As the costs of disasters continue to rise, governments and citizens must find ways to reduce hazard risks to communities.
 Efforts made to reduce hazard risks should be compatible with other community goals; safer communities are more attractive to employers as well as residents.
 As communities plan for new development and improvements to existing infrastructure, mitigation can and should be an important component of the planning effort.

 While mitigation activities can and should be taken before a disaster occurs, hazard mitigation is essential.
 Often after disasters, repairs and reconstruction are completed in such a way as to simply restore damaged property to pre-disaster conditions.
 The implementation of such hazard mitigation actions leads to building stronger, safer and smarter communities that are better able to reduce future injuries and damage.

 Hazard Mitigation Breaks the Cycle